-Tony Makuch, president and CEO of Kirkland Lake Gold (TSX:KL,NYSE:KL,ASX:KLA) told Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Magazine, “Quebec is open for business when it comes to exploration.
+Tony Makuch, president and CEO of Kirkland Lake Gold (TSX:KL,NYSE:KL,ASX:KLA) told CIM Magazine, “Quebec is open for business when it comes to exploration.
 There is a lot more clarity around responsibilities towards local communities and better incentives than in other provinces.”
-Kirkland Lake owns shares in several juniors in the Abitibi gold belt of northern Quebec.
+Kirkland Lake owns shares in several juniors in the Abitibi gold belt of Northern Quebec.

-The historical placer gold mining Levasseur refers to began as one of Canada’s earliest gold rushes, kicked off in the 1860s well before the more famous Klondike rush.
+The historical placer gold mining mentioned by Levasseur began as one of Canada’s earliest gold rushes, kicked off in the 1860s, well before the more famous Klondike rush.
 Numerous placer gold mining operations were active in and around Beauce intermittently until the 1960s.
 Despite these historical activities, the region remains underexplored by modern methods and the hard rock source of these deposits has yet to be found.

 Beauce Gold’s flagship project hosts a 6 kilometer long historical placer gold deposit.
 Following the exploration model used in the Klondike and Cariboo gold districts, the company’s exploration work on the Saint-Simon-les-Mines property is focused on tracing the historical placer gold deposit back to its hard rock source.

 In 2017 and 2018, Beauce Gold’s exploration team completed a number of geophysical surveys that indicated the presence of a major fault line underneath this historical placer gold deposit that extends for over 4.5 kilometers.
-The survey work also revealed that the past producing 19th and 20th century placer gold mines are all in alignment with this fault.
-Similarly to the Cadillac regional fault line, the St-Simon-les-Mine fault line marks a boundary between volcanic rocks to the north and sedimentary rocks to the south.
+The survey work also revealed that the past-producing 19th and 20th century placer gold mines are all in alignment with this fault.
+Similar to the Cadillac regional fault line, the Saint-Simon-les-Mine fault line marks a boundary between volcanic rocks to the north and sedimentary rocks to the south.